Skip to main content

 Tsukiji Fish Market

-The Tsukiji Fish Market was once the largest seafood market in the world, handling more than 2,000 tons (1,800 metric tons) of marine products a day.
-Though the market wasn't originally intended to be a major tourist attraction when it opened in 1935, Tsukiji now regularly shows up on visitors’ lists of must-see destinations in Tokyo for its lively atmosphere and incredible sushi.
+A staple of Tokyo’s food scene, the famous Tsukiji Fish Market was once the largest seafood market in the world, handling more than 2,000 tons (1,800 metric tons) of marine products a day.
+Although not intended to be a tourist attraction when it opened in 1935, Tsukiji is now a fixture on many Tokyo visitors’ itineraries.

-The market now comprises just one area—the public Outer Market, which features shops, sushi, and various market stalls.
-The Inner Market, where the famous fresh tuna fish auctions were held, relocated to Toyosu Fish Market in 2020.
+The market now comprises just one area—the public Tsukiji Outer Market, which features shops, sushi, and various market stalls.
+The Inner Market, where the famous fresh tuna fish auctions were held, relocated to Toyosu Fish Market in 2020, now the largest fish market in Tokyo.

-The Tsukiji Market is often visited with a tour guide on city walking and biking tours.
-Fish market tours can also be combined with other Japanese cuisine experiences, such as sushi-making classes, cooking classes, and tastings.
+The Tsukiji Fish Market is often visited with a local guide on city walking and biking tours that reveal the history of the market.
+Tsukiji Fish Market tours are often combined with other Japanese food culture experiences, such as sushi-making classes, cooking classes, and tastings.
 Nearby attractions seen on sightseeing tours include the Hamarikyu Gardens, the Asakusa district, and the upscale Ginza neighborhood.

-• The Inner Market at Tsujiki Fish Market relocated to Toyosu in 2020, roughly 1.5 miles (2 kilometers) away from Tsujiki—head there to see the famed tuna auction.
+• The Inner Market at Tsukiji Fish Market relocated to Toyosu in 2020, roughly 1.5 miles (2 kilometers) away from Tsujiki—head there to see the famed tuna auction.

-• The Outer Market, home to vendors and restaurants, still calls the original Tsujiki Fish Market home.
+• The Outer Market, home to vendors and restaurants, still calls the original Tsukiji Fish Market home.

 • Take advantage of the many vendors in the Outer Market who sell some of the best sushi and freshest seafood you’ll ever taste.

-• The Outer Market of the Tsujiki Fish Market is technically wheelchair accessible, but not that easy to navigate due to the large crowds.
+• The Outer Market of the Tsukiji Fish Market is technically wheelchair accessible, but not that easy to navigate due to the large crowds.

 Tsukiji Fish Market is located in central Tokyo above Tsukiji Shijo Station on the Oedo subway line.
 It is also a 5-minute walk from Tsukiji Station on the Hibiya subway line.
 If arriving by rail, the Shimbashi Japan Railways station is a 15-minute walk away from the market.
 Note that trains and buses do not run 24 hours in Tokyo; you can take a taxi to the market or plan on finding lodgings nearby.